harshhhhh10/Cybersecurity-Internship-Task-4/README.md

 A: By filtering unauthorized traffic, blocking attacks, preventing intrusions, hiding network structure, and monitoring activity.

 Q8: What is NAT in firewalls?
-A: NAT (Network Address Translation) translates private IPs to public IPs, providing privacy by hiding internal network structure and improving security.
+A: NAT (Network Address Translation) translates private IPs to public IPs, providing privacy by hiding the internal network structure and improving security.